-At this event, we are delighted to welcome the filmmakers to the festival and finally share their videos with a live cinema audience.
-The 2021 YMVC award will be announced followed by a panel discussion with filmmakers and special guests including festival special guest Bob Gallagher and Alex Tierney, moderated by Jessica Bonenfant Coogan, the YMVC coordinator.
+At this event, we are delighted to welcome the filmmakers to the festival and share their videos with a live cinema audience.
+The 2022 YMVC award will be announced followed by a panel discussion with filmmakers and mentors, moderated by Jessica Bonenfant, the YMVC coordinator.

 Rachel McGill & Fionnuala McCormack – Strange Boy